 Sailing School Office Space

-- During indoor interactions, all guests over the age of 2 years old are required to wear a face covering – per Governor Hogan’s orders.
+- During indoor interactions, all guests over the age of 2 years old are encouraged to wear a face-covering – per Governor Hogan’s orders.

 In our environment, accidents may occur that require first aid or medical attention.
 The Annapolis Sailing School has at least 1 (one) Red Cross First-Aid / AED Certified individual on staff at all times.
 Annapolis Sailing School staff are allowed to provide band-aids and suitable first aid supplies to customers.
-Staff however, are not allowed to administer first aid to customers.
+Staff, however, are not allowed to administer first aid to customers.
 Customers must be able to apply any dressings or first aid supplies with the advice and guidance of Sailing School Staff.
-During these interactions, Sailing School Staff are required to wear a face covering and gloves.

 In the event that CPR is required, Annapolis Sailing School staff will follow directives from the American Heart Association to use a Bag-Valve Resuscitator for resuscitation.